Venafi/ansible-collection-venafi/roles/certificate/examples/microsoft_iis/README.md

   - A user account that has administrative access.
 - A Linux system with:
   - Red Hat Ansible installed [as described here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
-  - The *Venafi Collection for Ansible* installed using `ansible-galaxy` [as described here](https://github.com/Venafi/ansible-collection-venafi/blob/main/roles/certificate/README.md#using-with-ansible-galaxy).
+  - The *CyberArk Collection for Ansible* installed using `ansible-galaxy` [as described here](https://github.com/Venafi/ansible-collection-venafi/blob/main/roles/certificate/README.md#using-with-ansible-galaxy).
-- Access to request certificates from either **Venafi Trust Protection Platform** or **Venafi as a Service** (the `credentials.yml` [file](https://github.com/Venafi/ansible-collection-venafi/blob/main/roles/certificate/README.md#using-with-ansible-galaxy) is used in this example).
+- Access to request certificates from either **CyberArk Certificate Manager, Self-Hosted** or **CyberArk Certificate Manager, SaaS** (the `credentials.yml` [file](https://github.com/Venafi/ansible-collection-venafi/blob/main/roles/certificate/README.md#using-with-ansible-galaxy) is used in this example).
-  - If you are working with **Trust Protection Platform** obtain the `access_token` using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token).
+  - If you are working with **CyberArk Certificate Manager, Self-Hosted** obtain the `access_token` using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token).
   - Administration access to the Microsoft Windows Server Operating System.

 ## Getting started